-Montréal, Québec - Over the course of their lives, seniors have made tremendous contributions to their communities right across Canada – and carry with them a wealth of knowledge, experience and skills they can continue to contribute today.
+Granby (Quebec) - Employment and Social Development Canada - Over the course of their lives, seniors have made tremendous contributions to their communities right across Canada—and carry with them a wealth of knowledge, experience and skills we all benefit from today.

-Minister Joly was in Montreal to highlight Budget 2019, Investing in the Middle Class.
-The Budget details how the Government is making sure middle class Canadians benefit from Canada’s economic growth.
+The Honourable Jean-Yves Duclos, Minister of Families, Children and Social Development was in Granby to highlight Budget 2019, Investing in the Middle Class.
+The Budget details how the Government is making sure middle-class Canadians benefit from Canada’s economic growth.
 That includes helping more Canadians find an affordable home, prepare for well-paid jobs, retire with confidence and afford prescription drugs when they need them.

 Through Budget 2019, the Government proposes to:

-- Make retirement more financially secure for seniors who wish to work by enhancing the Guaranteed Income Supplement (GIS) earnings exemption so they can keep more of their hard-earned income.
+- Make retirement more financially secure for seniors who wish to work by enhancing the Guaranteed Income Supplement (GIS) earnings exemption so they can take home more of their hard-earned income.

 - Ensure Canadian workers receive the full value of their pension by proactively enrolling Canada Pension Plan (CPP) contributors who are 70 years old or older and who have not yet applied to receive their retirement pension.